hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 6 3 3 4 3 1 5 1 6
-Weapons/Armour: The Harbinger of Mutation may be equipped with weapons and armour chosen from the Hero’s equipment list.
+Weapons/Armor: The Harbinger of Mutation may be equipped with weapons and armor chosen from the Hero’s equipment list.
 Skills: The Harbinger of Mutation may choose from Academic, & Speed when he gains a new skill.
 In addition,